 Flexible Energy Contracts

-A taylor-made, risk-managed flexible strategy can provide forecasting certainty on the best times to buy.
+A tailor-made, risk-managed flexible strategy can provide forecasting certainty on the best times to buy.
 A flexible contract lets you take advantage of fluctuating wholesale energy prices, allowing you to purchase energy at the most advantageous time and get the best market rates.
 Read more about Flexible Energy Purchasing.

 Fixed & Flexible (Combination)